crustyrustacean/flux-http-docs/src/ch02-sockets/handshake.md

             }
         }
     }

-    Ok(())
 }
 ```

-The `accept()` call blocks until a complete three-way handshake has finished.
+The accept() call blocks until a complete three-way handshake has finished.
 The operating system maintains a queue of pending connections—clients that have sent SYN but haven't completed the handshake yet.
-Once the handshake completes, that connection moves to the "ready" queue, and `accept()` returns it to you.
+Once the handshake completes, that connection moves to the "ready" queue, and accept() returns it to you.

+*(Note: Rust also provides listener.incoming(), which is a convenient iterator that repeatedly calls accept() for you.
+Both approaches work—we're using accept() directly here to make it explicit.)*

 ## Timeouts and Retries